 Answer: Players in the Seniors, Juniors and Middle School leagues will be eligible to be selected to play on Little League District All Star teams appropriate to the Little League age as long as all other Little League eligibility requirements are met (e.g. meeting minimum games played requirements).

 Answer: Umpires will be provided by the league hosting the the game (i.e. the home team).
 LLLL uses volunteer umpires, most of whom are veterans with many years experience, and we expect that we will use this volunteer base for our home games.
 Other leagues may use paid umpires provided by local or regional umpire associations.

 Question: Are there any special playing rules I should be aware of?

-Answer: While any Local Rules are still being discussed, parents and prospective players can reference the 2017 Little League Baseball Rules and Regulations for the Juniors Division as a guideline.
+Answer: While any Local Rules are still being discussed, parents and prospective players can reference the Little League Baseball Rules and Regulations for the Seniors Division as a guideline.
 There will likely be restrictions governing the types of bats permitted to be used at this level.

 Question: Who do I contact if I have additional questions?

-Answer: Please notify Mark Wood, Vice President of LLLL, at firstname.lastname@example.org, if you are interested in trying out for a middle school baseball team.
+Answer: Please notify the Player Agent, if you are interested in trying out for a middle school baseball team.
 You must be registered to play Juniors level baseball for LLLL to be able to try out for a team.